Talk to an expert liver nurse: 1800 841 118

 Dr Arnold Smith Scholarship

-The Arnold Smith Fellowship was established to support specialised research and training in the care of children with liver disease at the Royal Children’s Hospital Melbourne liver transplant unit.
+The Arnold Smith Scholarship was established to support specialised research and training in the care of children with liver disease at the Royal Children’s Hospital Melbourne liver transplant unit.

 The unit is one of very few centres in Australia with training and experience in the care of children with liver disease.
 It is known internationally for its strong research output, with research into causes and treatments of liver disease such as biliary atresia, autoimmune hepatitis, PSC, metabolic liver disease and treatments including transplantation.